greggadennis/github_demo/README.md

 # github_demo
-A simple github repository for demonstration purposes
+A simple github repository for demonstration purposes; shows the basic GIT workflow